Simple and Honest Confidence Intervals in Nonparametric Regression: Applications

-\subsection{Kernel efficiency}
+\paragraph{Kernel efficiency}

-It follows from Theorem~\ref{single_R_thm}~\ref{item:theorem-2} that the optimal equivalent kernel minimizes $S(k)^{r}B(k)^{1-r}$.
-Under the Taylor class $\FSY{p}(\SC)$, this minimization problem is equivalent to minimizing
+It follows from \Cref{single_R_thm}\ref{item:theorem-2} that the optimal equivalent kernel minimizes $S(k)^{r}B(k)^{1-r}$, independently of the performance criterion.
+Under the Taylor class $\FSY{p}(\SC)$, this is equivalent to minimizing

 The solution to this problem follows from \citet[Theorem 1]{SaYl78} (see also \citet{cfm97}).
-We give details of the solution as well as plots of the optimal kernels in Appendix~\ref{sec:optim-kern-details} in the supplemental materials.
-In Table~\ref{tab:taylor-eff}, we compare the asymptotic relative efficiency of local polynomial estimators based on the uniform, triangular, and Epanechnikov kernels to the optimal Sacks-Ylvisaker kernels.

-\citet{fggbe97} and \citet{cfm97}, conjecture that minimizing~\eqref{eq:minimax-problem} yields a sharp bound on kernel efficiency.
-It follows from Theorem~\ref{single_R_thm}~\ref{item:theorem-2} that this conjecture is correct, and Table~\ref{tab:taylor-eff} match the kernel efficiency bounds in these papers.
-One can see from the tables that the choice of the kernel doesn't matter very much, so long as the local polynomial is of the right order.
+We give details of the solution in \begin{NoHyper}\Cref{sec:optim-kern-details}\end{NoHyper}. \Cref{tab:taylor-eff} compares the asymptotic relative efficiency of local polynomial estimators based on the uniform, triangular, and Epanechnikov kernels to the optimal Sacks-Ylvisaker kernels. \citet{fggbe97} and \citet{cfm97}, conjecture that minimizing~\eqref{eq:minimax-problem} yields a sharp bound on kernel efficiency.
+It follows from \Cref{single_R_thm}\ref{item:theorem-2} that this conjecture is correct, and \Cref{tab:taylor-eff} matches the kernel efficiency bounds in these papers. \Cref{tab:taylor-eff} shows that the choice of the kernel doesn't matter very much, so long as the local polynomial is of the right order.
 However, if the order is too high, $\po>p-1$, the efficiency can be quite low, even if the bandwidth used was optimal for the function class or the right order, $\FSY{p}(\SC)$, especially on the boundary.
-However, if the bandwidth picked is optimal for $\FSY{\po-1}(\SC)$, the bandwidth will shrink at a lower rate than optimal under $\FSY{p}(\SC)$, and the resulting rate of convergence will be lower than $r$.
+If the bandwidth picked is optimal for $\FSY{\po-1}(\SC)$, it will shrink at a lower rate than optimal under $\FSY{p}(\SC)$, and the resulting rate of convergence will be lower than $r$.
 Consequently, the relative asymptotic efficiency will be zero.
 A similar point in the context of pointwise asymptotics was made in \citet[Remark 5, page 8]{sun05}.